recleev/trivium_tidytext/trivium_lyrics.md

 I found [this article](https://www.r-bloggers.com/hardwired-for-tidy-text/) by [HighlandR](https://www.r-bloggers.com/author/highlandr/) on the tidy text analysis of Metallica albums.
 I really enjoyed it, and it also introduced me to the [`tidytext`](https://cran.r-project.org/web/packages/tidytext/index.html) package and text mining.

-With my new found passion with R and my fondness of Trivium, I decided to do a tidy text analysis of Trivium song lyrics
+With my new found passion with R and my fondness of Trivium, I decided to do a tidy text analysis of Trivium song lyrics.

 ``` r
 library(knitr)